danoan/word-def/docs/how-to/test-a-plugin.md

 # How to test a plugin

-A `word-def` plugin depends on the `word-def` package itself, which makes very convenient to locally test your plugin in a interactive python session or by creating unit tests.
+A `word-def` plugin depends on the `word-def` package itself, which makes it very convenient to locally test your plugin in a interactive pythonn session or by creating unit tests.

 ## Recommended unit tests

-We recommend to create the following unit tests:
+We recommend creating the following unit tests for your plugin:

 ### Plugin language test

-Make sure that your plugin is returning a valid IETF 639-3 language code or the empty string in the case your plugin is multilanguage.
+Make sure that your plugin is returning a valid IETF 639-3 language code or an empty string if your plugin is multi-language.

 ```python
 def test_language():